lhypds/tcopy/README.md

 * macOS
 Keyboard Maestro
 Create new action with a custom shortcut.
-Trigger a "Execute Shell Script" to execute `tcopy`.
+Trigger a "Execute Shell Script" to execute `./tcopy.sh`.

 * Linux
-Use system settings to set up a custom shortcut to execute `tcopy`.
+Use system settings to set up a custom shortcut to execute `./tcopy.sh`.